birgitriederBBB/birgitriederBBB/README.md

 ## Hi there 👋
+Hi there!
+I'm Birgit Rieer, an enthusiastic developer and educator from Switzerland 🇨🇭.
+- 🌱 I’m passionate about teaching programming and making complex topics accessible to learners.
+- 💻 My current focus: Developing applications with C# and SQL databases.
+- 🌟 Fun fact: I enjoy playing Doppelkopf and experimenting with algorithms!
 <!--
 **birgitriederBBB/birgitriederBBB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.